AnyChart/docs.anychart.com/Gantt_Chart/Data_Grid_Column_Presets.md

 ### Custom Formatter

-If your data requires more complex customization you can use your own object with custom settings for data formatting.
-Here is a sample of custom object data formatting:
+If your data requires more complex customization you can use your own object with custom settings for data formatting and visual settings.
+Here is a sample of custom column content formatting:

 ```
   // data grid getter